Terms Of Service

 6.3 The Customer is obliged not to make content available via OpenCraft’s systems, that is offensive or otherwise unlawful, be that absolute or in relation to a single third party.
 The Customer is the processor of personal data or information and has to make sure that this data is processed lawfully at all times.

 6.4 The Customer is responsible for all processed data and content he makes available, including potentially necessary rights of use.
-OpenCraft might take notice of the Customer’s content and data only during the course of maintenance (for example, to upgrade the data format to a new version of Open edX, to fix a bug with the site or answer a question from the Customer) and for usage statistics and monitoring.
+OpenCraft might take notice of the Customer’s content and data only during the course of maintenance (for example, to upgrade the data format to a new version of the Open edX platform, to fix a bug with the site or answer a question from the Customer) and for usage statistics and monitoring.
 Otherwise OpenCraft takes no notice of the Customer´s content in any way whatsoever.

 6.5 If and insofar as the Customer does not perform his obligations according to this Section 6, OpenCraft is not obliged to perform its contractual duties.
 In that case, OpenCraft reserves the right to block the Customer’s access to the Product, if it is necessary to prevent severe damage.
 If the Customer is responsible for his violation of duty and OpenCraft suffers damage, the Customer has to reimburse any such loss.